-After the previous day’s drive, plan for today was to explore Tripoli.
+After the previous day’s drive from Beirut, plan for today was to explore Tripoli.
 We got up and checked the American Express credit card situation; still no unknown charges, and still no bill presented from Babar restaurant.
 At this point, we decided to keep monitoring regularly.

 We drove over to the roundabout; which was very very busy, and made our way to where the parking attendant was.
 He saw us and cleared a space for us, and we parked.
 He gestured for money, and I asked how much, and told him I would pay him upon returning; he was fine with that.